3 Ways to Move to Canada Without Work Experience

 Person you sponsor Length of undertaking in all provinces (except Quebec) Length of undertaking in Quebec

-Parent or grandparent 20 years 10 years
+Parent or grandparent 20 years Ten years

-Other relative 10 years 10 years
+Other relatives Ten years Ten years

 FAQ

-How can a PGWP be rejected?
+How Can a PGWP be Rejected?

 • You studied at a non-eligible PGWP institution